-The executive body shall be responsible for adopting the Model.
+The Board of Directors shall be responsible for adopting the Model.

 The Decree provides that the Models may be adopted, in compliance with the aforesaid requirements, on the basis of codes of conduct drawn up by representative trade associations.

 THE BSCCB MODEL